FIELD TRIPS 2018

 UPPER RIO GRANDE

 Luckily for us, birds don’t recognize our international borders.
 The river’s wooded edges and the arid uplands of Starr County are rich with both riparian sub-tropical and desert southwest species.
-Visit the birding places with the famous names: Salineño and Chapeño.
-The feeding station at Salineño is always a highlight with a colorful frenzy of orioles, kiskadees and Green Jays.
-In recent years a small number of White-collared Seedeaters have been present at Salineño, and we’ll certainly look, in hopes of seeing them.
+The feeding station at Salineño is always a highlight with a colorful frenzy of orioles, kiskadees, and Green Jays!
+Some rare specialty birds are found along the Rio Grande in this area, and we’ll certainly look, in hopes of seeing them.
 After we’ve enjoyed the beautiful view of the Rio, we’ll drive down the road to Falcon State Park, where we’ll look for desert specialties.
 Ideal for those Texas Century Club members building a Starr County list.

-Targets: Muscovy Duck (rare), Scaled Quail (rare), Hook-billed Kite (rare), Gray Hawk, Zone-tailed Hawk (rare), Red-billed Pigeon (rare), Common Ground-Dove, White-tipped Dove, Greater Roadrunner, Green and Ringed Kingfishers, Cactus Wren, Verdin, White-collared Seedeater, Black-throated Sparrow, Pyrrhuloxia, Hooded, Altamira and Audubon’s Orioles.
+Targets: Gray Hawk, Zone-tailed Hawk (rare), Red-billed Pigeon (rare), Common Ground-Dove, White-tipped Dove, Greater Roadrunner, Green and Ringed Kingfishers, Cactus Wren, Verdin, Morelet’s (formerly White-collared) Seedeater (rare), Black-throated Sparrow, Pyrrhuloxia, Hooded (rare), Altamira and Audubon’s Orioles.

 WESLACO’S URBAN OASES

 On this leisurely tour, we’ll visit two urban gems in Weslaco – the 15 acres of Frontera Audubon Thicket and the 6 acres of the Valley Nature Center.
 But don’t be misled by their size – both have attracted an impressive array of Mexican vagrants, including a Crimson-collared Grosbeak found on a previous Festival tour.
-And with their wonderful mix of thornbrush, wetlands and butterfly gardens, they provide nesting habitat for many of our Valley specialties and a haven for wintering passerines.
-Conditions permitting, we will stop at a local sod farm on the way back.
+With their wonderful mix of thorn brush, wetlands and butterfly gardens, each provides nesting habitat for many of our Valley specialties and a haven for wintering passerines.
+Time and conditions permitting, we will stop at a local sod farm on our return trip.